waifod/raytracer/README.md

-# raytracer
+# rtnya

-Ray tracer implementation based on [Ray Tracing in One Weekend](https://raytracing.github.io/books/RayTracingInOneWeekend.html).
+A simple ray tracer based on [Ray Tracing in One Weekend](https://raytracing.github.io/books/RayTracingInOneWeekend.html) nya~